 - Add the water and knead the dough for a few minutes in the bowl until it forms a shaggy bowl.

 - Place the dough on a clean work surface lightly dusted with flour, Knead by hand for about 5 minutes, until the dough is smooth, not sticky or dry.
+(The dough might be pretty firm and dry when you first start kneading it.
+Just keep kneading and after a few minutes, it will form a smooth dough.)

 - Place the dough ball back in the mixing bowl and cover it with a clean kitchen towel.
 Let the dough rise in a warm spot until it has doubled in size, after about one hour.